vukhanh732/Sorting-Algorithm-Visualiser/README.md

 # Sorting-Algorithm-Visualiser
-A visualisation of different sorting algorithms work
+A visualisation of how different sorting algorithms work